ton-blockchain/ton-connect/requests-responses.md

   appVersion:  string; // e.g. "2.3.367"
   maximumSupportedProtocolVersion: number;
   supportedFeatures: Feature[]; // list of supported features and methods in RPC
-                                // Currently there is only one interface -- 'SendTransaction'; }
+                                // Currently there is only one feature -- 'SendTransaction'; }

 type Feature = 'SendTransaction';